For prizing and awards, the following age categories apply:

 Men’s and women’s change tents are located behind the clothing check tents, on the grounds in front of the Legislature.

-Marathon, Half Marathon, Marathon Relay and 8K Road Race tents are located beside each other on Government Street beside the Legislative Buildings.
+Marathon, Half Marathon and 8K Turkey Trot tents are located beside each other on Government Street beside the Legislative Buildings.
 Gear check opens at 6:00 a.m.
 Checked items must fit into the provided bags and you must have the tear-off tag from your race number for identification; volunteers will attach it to the bag for you.
-The tent closes at 3:00 p.m.
+The tent closes at 2:00 p.m.
 All unclaimed bags and miscellaneous items of clothing will be donated to charity.

 Medical crews/teams will be on the course and in the finish line compound.
 Medical personnel and ambulances will be on the course during the event.
 Competitors unable to finish should walk to the next aid station and seek help.